idewave/tentacli/README.md

 ### You want to contribute
 It's always welcome.
 Just create pull request with your improvements, bugfix etc.

-### Want to discuss ?
-Join us on Discord: https://discord.gg/2qa6dS3Aj6 !

 ### If you want to support...
-...you could buy me a [ko-fi](https://ko-fi.com/idewave)
+...you can buy me a [ko-fi](https://ko-fi.com/idewave)

 ### Documentation
 I do my best to keep it up-to-date.
-Check our [Wiki](https://github.com/idewave/tentacli/wiki)
+Have a look at the project's [Wiki](https://github.com/idewave/tentacli/wiki)